 Year 9 is a bridge between pupils' prior learning and the GCSE syllabuses that culminate in public examinations in Year 11.
 In Year 9 we offer all subjects to all pupils and then ask them, with parental support and our guidance, to choose the ten subjects that they will follow to GCSE.
-An event is held on the Friday afternoon before January exeat each year (which, in 2021, will be Friday 22 January) to help in this process.
+An event is held on the Friday afternoon before January exeat each year to help in this process.
 At this event, parents can speak to subject leaders of the GCSE options, and pupils already taking the subjects.
 Internal exams towards the end of Year 9 serve as a progress check, and to help prepare pupils for the style of assessment that awaits in GCSEs.